Leeks can be intimidating but they capable of making borning mashed potatoes and elevating them to something extraordinary.

 - Water seedlings very well.
 Filling each hole with water.

-- Once water has soaked into the surrounding dirt; cover the seedlings with loose soil.
+- Once the water has soaked into the surrounding dirt; cover the seedlings with loose soil.

 - I recommend pegging down horticultural fleece around the crop; protecting it from a light frost and pests.